mkotsovoulou/-itc2197sp22/labs/salesTax/README.md

 {% next %}

+## Program Tasks in Java

+Open `salesTax.java` in the editor in the main function:

+* Define the following floating-point variables:
+    * originalPrice
+    * markupPCT
+    * taxPCT
+    * sellingPrice
+    * salesTax
+    * finalPrice

+* Promp the user to provide input for all variables.

+* Calculate
+    * sellingPrice as (originalPrice * (1+markupPCT))
+    * salesTax as (sellingPrice * taxPCT)
+    * finalPrice as (sellingPrice + salesTax)

+* Output all variables in one line (originalPrice markupPCT taxPCT sellingPrice salesTax finalPrice) separated with a space

+{% next %}

+### Compile and test Java code

+* To compile execute: `javac salesTax` in your terminal.
+* To run your program execute: `java salesTax` in your terminal.

+Use the following data to check your results:
+* originalPrice 100
+* markupPCT 0.30
+* taxPCT 0.24

+The output should be:
+100.0 0.30 0.24 130.0 31.2 161.2

+{% next %}

 ## SUBMIT YOUR WORK

 Make sure that we finished and tested:

-- [x] salestax.cpp
+- [x] salesTax.cpp
-- [x] salestax.java
+- [x] salesTax.java
-- [x] and you have TESTED your code :tada:
+- [x] and you have compile and tested your code :tada:

 Execute the command below, logging in with your `GitHub username` and `Personal Access Token` when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your token.

 If you do not have generated a Personal Access ToKen follow the instructions: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ```